Audio DesignThe study

 Like all graduation paths, Audio Design offers a mix of music, sound and technology.
 The focus of this particular direction is: how do you use technology to cast music and sound in a fitting mould?
 You write, for example, software for an installation that reacts to the motions of visitors with sounds.
 Or you operate the microphones and effects at a concert in a smart way to ensure that the sound of a live band fits the particular atmosphere of each song.

-Our course teaches you much more than just the technics.
+Our programme teaches you much more than just the technics.
 You will gain a broader view on how people experience sound and music.
 What type of experience matches best with a certain artistic vision, and how can this be technically designed?
 For this purpose, you learn to work with all sorts of technology, applying and combining it creatively.
 And if a technical solution is missing, you design it yourself.

 You learn all this by trying out and experimenting in projects.
 And while you are actively creating, you also get to learn the theory.
 We constantly challenge you to broaden your perspective.
 We teach you how to work with a reverb plug-in, along with the underlying principles, enabling you to work with various setups and develop your own custom setups.
 We also let you work with various musical genres and cultures, allowing you to make more informed choices.